Troy Beebe: Craftsman Truck Series

-Beebe started the inaugural season in 1995, running the No. 10 Chevy at Phoenix, starting 24th and finishing 30th.
-He managed four more starts on the season in the No. 89 Chevy, recording a best finish of 12th at Saugus.
-His best start was also at Saugus, which was 13th.
+Beebe started the inaugural season in 1995, running the No. 10 Chevy at Phoenix, starting 24th and finishing thirtieth.
+He managed four more starts on the season in the No. 89 Chevy, recording a best finish of twelfth at Saugus.
+His best start was also at Saugus, which was thirteenth.

 Beebe's last start in any NASCAR series came in 1997, driving the No. 06 Farris Racing Chevy.
-Beebe started 24th, but only lasted two laps en route to a 39th-place finish at Las Vegas.
+Beebe started 24th, but only lasted two laps en route to a 39th place finish at Las Vegas.